-Since then, Lynn has focused on building her career as an independent artist, traveling between Los Angeles and Nashville (where she now spends half her time) to work with some of Nashville’s hottest songwriters and hit-makers, including Rascal Flatts’ Jay DeMarcus (who produced her 2014 self-titled debut EP), Ross Copperman (who co-wrote and produced “Afterparty,” which was picked up by SiriusXM’s The Highway, and “Bar-Hoppin’,” which has racked up over 600K plays on Spotify), Jeremy Spillman (who co-wrote her debut track “You Belong” with Lori McKenna), Hall of Famers Gary Burr and Tom Schuyler, Tia Sillers, Victoria Banks, Paul Brandt, Mike Mobley, Travis Meadows, as well as rising young songwriters Bobby Hamrick and Jake Scott.
-She has also made a name for herself on the live circuit, opening for Josh Thompson, Kenny Chesney, Cole Swindell, Kenny Rogers, and Jana Kramer, performing during CMA Fest and on the KNE New Music Stage at Milwaukee’s Summerfest, and playing at local Nashville venues, including 3rd and Lindsley and The Listening Room.
+Since then, Lynn has traveled between Los Angeles and Nashville (where she now spends half her time) to work with some of Nashville's hottest songwriters and hit-makers, including Rascal Flatts' Jay DeMarcus (who produced her self-titled debut EP), Dave Brainard (who co-wrote and produced "Hey California"), Ross Copperman (who co-wrote and produced "Afterparty," which was picked up by SiriusXM's The Highway, and "Bar-Hoppin'," which has racked up over 632K plays on Spotify), Jeremy Spillman (who co-wrote her debut track "You Belong" with Lori McKenna and Travis Meadows), Hall of Famers Gary Burr and Tom Schuyler, Tia Sillers, Victoria Banks, Paul Brandt, Mike Mobley, as well as ascending young songwriters Bobby Hamrick and Jake Scott.
+Lynn has also made a name for herself on the live circuit, opening for Brad Paisley, Kenny Chesney, Cole Swindell, Kenny Rogers, Jana Kramer, and Josh Thompson, as well as performing during CMA Fest and the KNE New Music Stage at Milwaukee's Summerfest, and playing local Nashville venues, including 3rd and Lindsley and The Listening Room.

-After wrapping her last tour in the summer of 2015, Lynn decided to take some time to take her songwriting to a deeper place than she felt she had gone previously.
-“I wanted to access those vulnerable parts of me that maybe I was scared to tap into before, as well as continue to write and sing about subject matter that was meaningful to me in the hopes that it would resonate with the audience I want to connect with,” she says.
-“I really want to speak to women in their 20s, 30s, and 40s who want to let loose at times and shake what their mama gave ’em, but who have also lived a bit of life.
-They aren’t out on their first date or having their first kiss.
-There’s depth to their story and in their experiences.
-I know these women are out there because I’m around them every day, in all walks of life.”
+Over the past two years, Lynn has taken her songwriting to a deeper place than it has been previously.
+"I wanted to access those vulnerable parts of me that maybe I was scared to tap into before, as well as continue to write and sing about subject matter that was meaningful to me in the hopes that it would resonate with the audience I want to connect with," she says.
+"I really want to speak to women in their 20s, 30s, and 40s — women who have lived a little bit of life.
+They aren't out on their first date or having their first kiss.
+There's depth to their stories and experiences.
+I know these women because I'm around them every day."

 10 Things You Didn't Know About Sandra Lynn